Mizu by Sankyodai - Best Affordable Omakase in Bangkok!

 Glistening with flavor, this Ebi is a sweet explosion in your mouth.

-Course number 6 is Ebi (or shrimp).
-Usually I am not a fan of raw shrimp as I find them too slimy for my liking, Mizu’s is no different but what stands out here is the flavor.
+Course number six is Ebi (shrimp).
+Usually I am not a fan of raw shrimp as I find them too slimy for my liking, the Ebi at Mizu by Sankyodai is no different but what stands out here is the incredible flavor.

-A snappy bite releases a naturally sweet flavor to satisfy your taste buds.
+While the texture is the same slimy, gooey… mess.
+What makes it shine is that a snappy bite releases a naturally sweet flavor that coated my tastebuds.
 Even-though, I am not a huge raw shrimp lover I will give credit to the wonderful rich sweetness that this bite has to offer.

 Course 7: Classic Akami Tuna Nigiri Sushi